opencast/opencast/docs/guides/developer/docs/api/security-api.md

 ## Best practices

-The use of signed URLs requires a set of best practices to be followed when clients interact with the API, most notably in the are of performance and caching.
+The use of signed URLs requires a set of best practices to be followed when clients interact with the API, most notably in the area of performance and caching.

 ### Performance